mini-bomba/mini_bomba-utils/docs/mini_vault.md

 For this reason, vault names cannot begin with `~`.

 If a partially saved vault file of the vault you're trying to mount is detected (`~<vault name>`), the script will refuse to mount the vault.
-If this happens, you should either remove it (if you know it has no important changes) or rename it and attempt to mount it.
+If this happens, you should either remove it (if you know it has no important changes) or rename it and attempt to extract it.
 Note that partially saved files may be... parially saved and corrupted, therefore mounting them directly is not permitted.

 ### Using environment variables to alter program's behaviour